AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-docs-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Google Docs modules
-description: The Google Docs modules enable you to monitor, create, edit and retrieve documents in your Google Docs and Google Shared Drive (for G Suite users).
+description: The Adobe Workfront Fusion Google Docs modules enable you to monitor, create, edit and retrieve documents in your Google Docs and Google Shared Drive (for G Suite users).
 ---

 # Google Docs modules

-The Google Docs modules enable you to monitor, create, edit and retrieve documents in your Google Docs and Google Shared Drive (for G Suite users).
+The Adobe Workfront Fusion Google Docs modules enable you to monitor, create, edit and retrieve documents in your Google Docs and Google Shared Drive (for G Suite users).

 In order to use Google Docswith Adobe Workfront Fusion, it is necessary to have a Google account.
 If you don't have a Google account yet, you can create one at the Google Account help page.

-If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).